seastate/EstuaryLarvaSwim/README.md

 In this example, variety 1 has 40 km of adult habitat, ranging from -100 km to -60 km from the head of the estuary.
 Adult habitats for varieties 2, 3 and 4 are successively displaced 10 km towards the mouth of the estuary.

+The model plots the magnitude of tidal exchanges, the volume of river inputs, the horizontal and vertical distributions of larvae, and the velocity and larval positions over the estuary.
+These plots are updated at an interval determined (in units of seconds) by **plot_interval** (default is every two hours).

+The model can generate images of each plot, which can be used to make movies of output, by setting **print_plot_flag** to 1 (default is 0, do not make movie images).
+Images are placed in a directory or folder specified by the variable **directory**, and are given the prefix specifeid by the variable **run_name**.
+Generating images slows the simulation and takes up considerable disk space, so it's recommended not to make images except when intending to make movies.